JiamanBettyWu/bios823_project/README.md

 Mengyi (Ashley) Hu: mengyi.hu@duke.edu

 Ashley trained the logistic regerssion model, constructed random forest model and tuned its hyperparameters, and interpreted results of these models.

-We had regular group meetings each week to discuss our weekly plan for this project.